-Our CASE Toolkits offer a variety of online materials including videos, fact sheets and quizzes covering an array of subjects, from how to plan and structure academic writing to reading and lecture listening skills, presentation skills, critical thinking and exam techniques.
+These resources offer a variety of online materials including videos, fact sheets and quizzes covering an array of subjects, from how to plan and structure academic writing to reading and lecture listening skills, presentation skills, critical thinking and exam techniques.
 There are also materials designed to help develop an understanding of more complex grammar.

 Every student at University College Birmingham is entitled to an equal and outstanding learning experience, and we welcome everyone regardless of physical disability, medical conditions or other specific special needs.